 A person who eats too much fiber without ingesting enough water could experience temporary weight gain because the unabsorbed food adds bulk to the stool.
-This extra volume causes an increase in bowel movements which can be seen as increased overall weight.
+This extra volume causes an increase in stool volume which can be seen as increased overall weight.

 What To Do If You Eat Too Much Fiber?

 If you suspect that you have eaten too much fiber, or if any of these symptoms sound like something you’ve experienced, your first step should be to reduce your fiber consumption.
-Eliminate fibrous fruits and vegetables from your diet right away.
+Temporarily eliminate fibrous fruits and vegetables from your diet right away.

 Get More Exercise

 Exercise can help relieve constipation because it stimulates the muscles of the intestines.
 It also has an impact on gut microbiota which is essential for gastric motility, which is how food moves through your digestive tract (6).